 Who’s your favorite TV character?
-Which one are you most like?
+Which one are you like the most?
 Which one resonates with you?

-Let’s use these shows as examples since so many people love these shows.
-They can relate really well to the characters, and people love them so much that there are quizzes out there you can take that tell you which character you’re most like.
-Maybe you’ve taken one of these before.
+Let’s use these shows as examples since so many people loved and watched these shows.
+Why do we love these shows and characters so much?
+We know they’re well-loved because there are online quizzes out there that help you determine which character you’re like the most.
+Maybe you’ve even taken one of these quizzes before…

 In these shows, the main characters are relatively the same age as each other, and yet each of them have their own unique personalities, likes, and mannerisms.
-If I wrote out a list of characteristics and personality traits for one of them, you’d most likely know exactly which character I was referring to.
+If we wrote out a list of characteristics and personality traits for one of them, you’d most likely know exactly which character we were referring to.
 Because you know them so well.